Your math faculty advisor can help you:

 - Transfer credit evaluation for core requirements

 - Graduation paperwork

 For questions regarding math transfer credits, see the Math Major FAQs.

 Undergraduate students who do not currently have an advisor:

 Please call the Department of Mathematical and Statistical Sciences, 303-315-1700, and the department will assign you an initial advisor.
 If you have an idea about what area of math interests you, let us know, and that will help us match you with an advisor.
 After you have taken enough classes to know what area of math interests you, you may change your advisor to a faculty member in that area (see the next item for how to change advisors).

-If you cannot recall who your advisor is, please call the Department of Mathematical and Statistical Sciences, 303-315-1700, and we will be able to assist you.
-If you would like to change advisors, you must receive permission from your potential new advisor if he or she is willing to fulfill that role.
+If you cannot recall who your advisor is, please call the Department of Mathematical and Statistical Sciences, 303-315-1700, and we will be able to help you.
+If you would like to change advisors, you can:

 Faculty set aside time to meet with advisees several times a year.
 Once you have an advisor, you should receive e-mails several times a year that will inform you when your advisor is available to meet with you.
 Alternately, you can stop by your advisor's office to see if your advisor is available, or e-mail your advisor to set up an appointment.
 All faculty e-mail addresses are available on our directory page.

-Once every semester, the department hosts an advising session for Math majors and minors.
-You can also contact the front desk, 303-315-1700, to inquire about setting up an advising appointment with a faculty member.
+Once every semester, the department hosts an advising session for Math major and minors.
+You can also contact the front desk of the department to inquire about setting up an advising appointment with a faculty member.